Mobile No. 1 (2022)

 Occupies a space 58" in diameter by 40" tall

 The other FLUXUS mobile includes two elements often at play in Fluxus art and activities: the "right brain" and the "left brain."
 As mentioned in our discussion of the previous mobile, the flowing, spinning movements of this mobile are best appreciated by the "right brain."
-The arrow, target, "right brain" and "left brain" elements can naturally elicit thinking and analysis -- the domain of the left brain.
+The arrow, target, "right-brain" and "left-brain" elements can naturally elicit thinking and analysis -- the domain of the left brain.
 Compared to the first two mobiles, the interplay of right and left brain engagement can be stronger here and even closer to the heart of Fluxus.

 Mobile in motion